 It is a corporate policy of the Company that any and all rules and laws concerning the prohibition of bribery and corruption shall be complied with by any of the Employees and members of management team of the Company at the highest extent possible.
 Each of the Employees and members of management team has a responsibility to ensure that the Company will not get involved in corruption in relation to public servants/officials and/or state-owned entities.

-Neither employee nor any other person representing the Company, such as agents, representatives, consultants or other may on any occasion, neither directly or indirectly, offer anything of value to any person that directly or indirectly represents any of the bodies of government, including legislative, executive or judicial branch of the government as well as administrative of President of Georgia and/or any private legal entity or legal entity of public law established and/or owned by the state in order to get an advantage or as a reward for a favor.
+Neither employee nor any other person representing the Company, such as Business Associates or other may on any occasion, neither directly or indirectly, offer anything of value to any person that directly or indirectly represents any of the bodies of government, including legislative, executive or judicial branch of the government as well as administrative of President of Georgia and/or any private legal entity or legal entity of public law established and/or owned by the state in order to get an advantage or as a reward for a favor.

 It is duly acknowledged that bribing (giving a bribe) is punishable under Criminal Code of Georgia which defined it as a promise, offer or grant of an amount of money, securities, other kind of property, material gain or any other kind of illegal preferences, directly or indirectly to a public servant/official or an equivalent person which benefits the public official or an equivalent person or another person, in order for the public official or the equivalent person while performing its official duties to take action or to refrain from taking an action which benefits the person giving bribe or another person or to use its official authority for the same purposes; and also – to perform protection (patronage) through his official authority.